 Tapeworms, roundworms, hookworms, and whipworms

-Tapeworms, roundworms, hookworms, and whipworms are common internal parasites in cats.
-And although any worm infestation can make your kitty uncomfortable, some, like hookworms, can be fatal in kittens.
-Signs your cat may have worms include:
+Tapeworms, roundworms, hookworms, and whipworms are common internal parasites in dogs.
+And although any worm infestation can make your pooch uncomfortable, some, like hookworms, can be fatal in puppies.
+Signs your dog may have worms include:

 - Diarrhea (may be bloody)